Table of Contents

 For the sauce

 - In the same skillet in which the meats were browned, add the barbeque sauce, marmalade, and cranberries.
 Over low heat, bring to a simmer.
-Continue to cook over a low simmer until the cranberries begin to burst and are softened, 12-15 minutes.12 oz bottled barbeque sauce, 1 cup orange marmalade, 1 cup fresh or frozen cranberries
+Continue to cook over a low simmer until the cranberries begin to burst and are softened, 12-15 minutes.12 oz bottled BBQ sauce, 1 cup orange marmalade, 1 cup fresh or frozen cranberries

 - Once the meatballs are baked and fully cooked, remove them from the oven and add them to the prepared sauce.
 Spoon the sauce over the meatballs coating them completely.
 Serve directly from the skillet or set on a platter.